-Canon 1Ds Mark III versus Canon 40D
+Canon 1Ds Mark III vs 40D

-The Canon EOS-1Ds Mark III and the Canon EOS 40D are two digital cameras that were revealed to the public in August 2007.
+The Canon EOS-1Ds Mark III and the Canon EOS 40D are two digital cameras that were announced in August 2007.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1Ds Mark III) and an APS-C (40D) sensor.
-The 1Ds Mark III has a resolution of 21 megapixel, whereas the 40D provides 10.1 MP.
+The 1Ds Mark III has a resolution of 21 megapixels, whereas the 40D provides 10.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 40D is considerably smaller (34 percent) than the Canon 1Ds Mark III.
 Moreover, the 40D is substantially lighter (41 percent) than the 1Ds Mark III.
 It is worth mentioning in this context that the 1Ds Mark III is splash and dust resistant, while the 40D does not feature any corresponding weather-sealing.